For any further information, concerns or advice;

-Beiges Will continue to dominate; warmer greyer beiges, with a hint more softness.
+Beiges will continue to be popular, warmer greyer beiges, with a hint more softness.

 Example; ‘Elephants Breath’ by Farrow & Ball.

-The overall look for the year continues from 2019, of understated luxury, creating beauty with imperfection.
+The overall look for the year continues from 2021, of understated luxury, creating beauty, calmness, with imperfection.

 Colour palette for 2021 will reflect this sense of richness & luxury with sensuous jewel tones.

 Ruby reds, emerald greens, Golden mustards, sapphire blues will feature heavily.

 Use these colours with backdrops of deeper Matt blues, greys & even natural blacks, for a dramatic look.